asheemchhetri/github-Tutorial/README.md

   * In that folder there will be series of issues related to git hub, based on popularity or the ones I face during my personal use.
   * Looking at the file name, locate the issue you are facing and open it for any possible solutions available.
+  * Images are provided for issues, whenever possible.

 ---